jillesvangurp/sinatra-docdsl/README.md

 # sinatra-docdsl

-Simple DSL for documenting sinatra resources and exposing the resulting documentation via /doc on the resource.
+DSL for documenting Sinatra applications and exposing the resulting documentation via /doc on the resource.

-Note: this is a work in progress.
+Sinatra-docdsl integrates nicely with the Sinatra framework and extends the Sinatra DSL with a few documentation specific constructs.
+The current version simply produces a simple html page but it should be pretty easy to modify the rendering to produce more complex output or e.g. a WADL description file.

 # install

-	TODO actually deploy the gem, for now build it yourself
+Sinatra-docdsl is available at rubygems https://rubygems.org/gems/sinatra-docdsl.
+So, you can simply install it like this:

-    > gem install sinatra-docdsl
+    gem install sinatra-docdsl

 # Usage